Department of Food Science and Human Nutrition

 I have been interested in the impact of nutrition on health and disease since I was a high school student.
 I am particularly interested in the mechanisms by which early nutrition affects immune system development in the gut as this may be the key to understanding food intolerances.
 The ultimate objective of my research program is to identify immune and/or microbial targets which can form the basis for nutritional intervention strategies to reduce the incidence of gastrointestinal disease and promote gastrointestinal health.

-Research support is provided by Michigan State University, the Center for Research on Ingredient Safety at Michigan State University, and the National Institutes of Health, ECHO (Environmental Influences on Child Health Outcomes) Program (NIH UG3 OD023285).
+Research support is provided by Michigan State University, the National Institutes of Health, ECHO (Environmental Influences on Child Health Outcomes) Program (NIH UG3 OD023285).

 HNF 825 – Nutritional Immunology